davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 includePaths = ["node_modules/"]
 ```

-options for the compilation of CSS --- see <https://gohugo.io/hugo-pipes/scss-sass/#options>

 ## Translations

 If the current page has a translation then it will be linked in your header.
-I don't see anything that requires configuration here, so please open a new issue if you need specific setups.
+This feature does not require additional configuration.

 ## SEO